 CPM is an important advertising term in the world of a marketer.
-CPM in advertising allows you to see how much 1,000 advertisement views, or impressions, would cost on a webpage.
+CPM in advertising allows you to see how much 1000 advertisement views, or impressions, would cost.

 After all, CPM stands for "cost per thousand impressions"!

 If you're not satisfied with your CPM, WebFX can help.
-We have a team of 130 specialists that can help you create a digital marketing campaign that is both successful and cost-effective.
+We have a team of over 200 specialists that can help you create a digital marketing campaign that is both successful and cost-effective.
 Our tried-and-true methods have created over 3 million leads, so we must be doing something right!

 Visualize how far your advertising budget is taking you

 One of the biggest advantages of online campaigns is how easy they are to analyze and measure.
 With the right data, it’s easy to see just how far your advertising budget is taking you and the results your campaign is yielding.

 If you enter impressions and total budget in the calculator, you’ll get your CPM.
 By calculating CPM, or the price you pay for 1000 ad impressions, you can decide whether or not the amount you’re paying is cost-effective for your business.
 Low CPM means that your ad is being displayed to Internet users at a relatively low cost, while a high CPM means that you’re paying more per view.